PECOS-packages/PECOS/exp/pecos-frontier/README.md

 **Experimental** (`exp/`): the algorithm core is enumeration- and upstream-verified (per-shot parity on matched models), but the crate has not yet accumulated real-user mileage.
-Graduation to `crates/` and registration in the `pecos-decoders` meta-crate are planned once it has been exercised more broadly (larger code families, Python bindings, human users).
+It is registered in the `pecos-decoders` meta-crate behind the `frontier` feature and exposed in Python as `pecos.decoders.frontier()` for parallel `SampleBatch.decode` execution.
+The detailed per-shot API remains available in `pecos_rslib_exp`.
+Graduation to `crates/` awaits broader real-world use.

 Pruning ranks accumulated prefix log mass plus a `score_alpha`-weighted suffix-compatibility estimate.
 Unpruned results are exact and upstream-verified.